In-Place Initializable Arrays: Introduction

-There is a folklore algorithm to implement initializable arrays, which was first mentioned (but not described) in a work by Aho et al.~\cite[Ex.
-2.12]{AhoHU74}.
-The complete description later appeared in works by Mehlhorn~\cite[Sec.
-III.8.1]{Mehlhorn84} and Bentley~\cite[Column 1]{Bentley86}.
-The folklore algorithm manages written values of $\Zd$ after the last initialization by two auxiliary arrays of length $\N$ and two variables of $\celbit$ bits.
-It therefore requires \kgnote*{スペース変更する？}{$2\celbit (N + 1)$ extra bits.} Navarro~\cite{Navarro12, Navarro13} reduced the space to $\N + \celbit + o(\N)$ extra bits~\footnote{ $\celbit$ bits for storing an initial value are not accounted for the space in the original paper, but they are accounted in this paper.} by using the folklore algorithm in conjunction with a bitmap technique that uses a bit array $\B$ of length $\N$ to indicate that the $i$-th element of the array has been written from the last initialization if and only if $\B[i]=1$.
-Each runtime of an algorithm depends on the access frequency to the array, where the access frequency is the ratio of the number of read and write operations to the array length.
-Fredriksson and Kilpel\"ainen measured the runtime performances of several algorithms~\cite{FredrikssonK16} and found that the folklore algorithm and Navarro's algorithm are the most efficient when the access frequency is low (below 1\%), while the bitmap solution and naive solution are the most efficient when the access frequency is within 1--10\% and over 10\%, respectively.
+The runtime of an algorithm depends on the access frequency to the array, which is the ratio of the number of read and write operations, to the array length.
+Fredriksson and Kilpel\"ainen~\cite{FredrikssonK16} measured the runtime performances of several algorithms.
+According to their computational experiments, the folklore algorithm and Navarro's algorithm present the highest efficiency when the access frequency is low (below 1\%), while the bitmap solution and the naive solution present the highest efficiency when the access frequency is within 1--10\% and greater than 10\%, respectively.

-There are two important issues of the previous algorithms for general use compared to normal arrays. \begin{enumerate} \item Previous algorithms require huge extra bits.
-This can be a severe problem when we have only limited resources.
-The ultimate goal is to develop an \textit{in-place} algorithm, where in-place means that the algorithm uses only constant number of words except a target normal array.

-\item Previous algorithms implicitly assumed that $\celbit \ge w$, and they cannot contain small elements $\celbit < w$ \kgnote*{完璧なextentionではない}{although normal arrays can}~\footnote{Normal arrays contain small elements $\celbit < w$ and support read and write operation in constant worst case time by using bit-shift and bitwise operations}. \end{enumerate}

-We propose a novel algorithm to solve the aforementioned issues, and our contributions are described as follows. \begin{enumerate} \item Our algorithm embeds all extra data structures in the folklore algorithm into one target normal array and uses only \one extra bit, namely, it implements an initializable array in-place.
-This significantly improves upon the previous best algorithm by Navarro~\cite{Navarro13} using $\N + \celbit + o(\N)$ extra bits.